College Application Process

 How to Make Transcript requests in naviance

 As soon as you know the schools you are applying to and the application deadlines, please submit a transcript request in Naviance.
 In order for us to send your final transcript in June, every school you apply to must be added to Naviance for an initial transcript request.
-You MUST have your FERPA signed by your parents before we can send your transcript.
+You MUST have your Release of Records (ROR) signed by your parents before we can send your transcript.
 Also, a fee of $2 per transcript request must be paid online via RevTrak when you make your transcript requests in Naviance.
 Unpaid transcript fees will be added to your school fines.
 See the panel below for payment instructions.

 Requesting a Transcript in Naviance